-I recently started working for the Foundation for the Protection of Marine Megafauna based at Praia do Tofo, Mozambique.
+At the start of 2012 I started working for the Marine Megafauna Foundation based at Praia do Tofo, Mozambique.
 As a research assistant on the their Manta Ray Project, I'm helping with photo identification, laser photogrammetry, tissue sampling, and tagging of manta rays.
-Tofo is a unique location due to being visited by both the reef manta (Manta alfredi) and giant manta (Manta birostris) as they seek out cleaning stations to remove parasites and clean wounds inflicted by shark attacks.
+Tofo is a unique location due to being visited by both the reef manta ray (Manta alfredi) and giant manta ray (Manta birostris) as they seek out cleaning stations to remove parasites and clean wounds inflicted by shark attacks.
 This gallery shows some of photographic highlights I encounter along way.

 Last updated: 3rd July 2012

 Sudoku is an excellent way to kick-start your brain in the morning before the caffeine has had a chance to start surging through the blood stream.
 This Java-based implementation helps to ease the hassle of games that result in lots of number tedious elimination.
 The latest version adds the ability to generate games at a variety of skill levels, and retains the previous ability to provide hints or even a full solution.

 FlickrPanoGen is an online service for users of the Flickr photo hosting/sharing website, which facilitates viewing panoramic photos.
 Flickr doesn't provide support for viewing panoramas, so this utility allows users to provide links in image descriptions to display interactive panoramas in a Java applet.